-- Wash with any of the plant-based products listed above.
-You can also use a specific sport wash like Grangers Extreme Cleaner, Nikwax Tech Wash or our Atsko 'Sport Wash'.
+Wash with any of the plant-based products listed above.
+You can also use a specific sport wash like Grangers Extreme Cleaner, Nikwax Tech Wash or Atsko 'Sport Wash'.
 Around NZ$30 from most outdoor shops.

-- Any stubborn stains should be dabbed not rubbed clean.
+Any stubborn stains should be dabbed not rubbed clean.
 For grease spots you can use a degreaser like Swarfega.
 It's aggressive stuff though so take care - it might be best left alone as added character.

-- You can help restore the water repellent treatment after washing by chucking it in the dryer using a warm (not hot) cycle.
+When the fabric starts 'wetting out', it's time to apply some love.
+You can help restore the water repellent treatment after washing by chucking it in the dryer using a warm (not hot) cycle.
 This 'recharges' the treatment so it lasts a bit longer.
 When this trick no longer does its magic you can beef up the original treatment to some extent with a product like Nikwax TX Direct - $39 from Ground Effect.
 A bottle is good for two or three rounds with your jacket.
 The effectiveness of this process depends on the age and condition of your jacket.

 With shorts in particular, cold-water detergents and those with bleach or fabric softner can cause 'nappy-rash' so if you're experiencing issues in that department try a warm 40ºC machine wash and a change of cleaning brew.

-- A washing machine rinses more thoroughly and is preferable if you have the choice.
+A washing machine rinses more thoroughly and is preferable if you have the choice.

-- UV rays accelerate the decay of lycra.
+UV rays accelerate the decay of lycra.
 Our fabric is knitted so the lycra component lies on the inside of the fabric - shielding it from the sun when you're out riding.
 Consequently you should avoid drying these shorts inside-out.
 It's not a bad idea to do so occasionally as the sun does help keep the pad hygienic - although it is treated with an anti-bacterial finish anyway.
 But drying in this manner is a trade-off with the damage done to the Lycra.

-- It's common practice to not wear underwear with your riding shorts so you need to wash your shorts daily.
+It's common practice to not wear underwear with your riding shorts so you need to wash your shorts daily.
 And it's recommended to give your shorts an initial wash when they're new - the eXo™ pad in particular becomes less stiff after the first wash.